CLayer-dev/docs/docs/getting-started/use-faucet.md

 # Use the Faucet

-Learn about Core Layer's testnet faucet for development and testing.
+Learn about CLayer's testnet faucet for development and testing.

 ## Faucet Access

 - **URL**: https://faucet.clayer.io
 - **API URL**: https://faucet-api.clayer.io
-- **Supported Networks**: Core Layer Testnet
+- **Supported Networks**: CLayer Testnet
 - **Token Type**: CLAYER
 - **Supported Wallet Formats**: EVM-based wallets

 ## How to Use

-To use the Core Layer testnet faucet:
+To use the CLayer testnet faucet:

 1. Copy your wallet address
 2. Paste your wallet address in the text box on the faucet page